Skip to main content

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 The lake's 56 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Pig Lake covers 196 acres alongside 3.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Among the 120 graded lakes in Crow Wing County, Pig Lake ranks 30 — in the top quartile locally.

 Zebra mussels have been documented at Pig Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-The fishery includes walleye alongside the lake's other 20 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 20 documented species — a notable draw for Minnesota anglers.
 No formal public access is documented at Pig Lake — most use is by shoreline residents and their guests.
 The lake has a partial ice record — 9 observed ice-outs, centered near Apr 21.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-18.
 Grade methodology: LakeGrade methodology.